 How do you envision that the diseases you study can ultimately be cured?

 What is very exciting about the neurodevelopmental disorders we are studying is that there are many potential approaches now available to introduce therapeutics into the nervous system.
 We are no longer limited to small molecules, but also have access to anti-sense oligonucleotides and gene-based therapies delivered by viruses such as adeno-associated virus (AAV).

 There are still some major obstacles in terms of finding the right dosage, right timing, and efficient delivery of these new therapeutics.
 However, recent successes in neurological diseases such as spinal muscular atrophy give us hope for the future.

-The Developmental Synaptopathies Consortium (DSC) is part of the Rare Diseases Clinical Research Network (RDCRN), which is funded by the National Institutes of Health (NIH) and led by the National Center for Advancing Translational Sciences (NCATS) through its Office of Rare Diseases Research (ORDR).
+The Developmental Synaptopathies Consortium (DSC) is part of the Rare Diseases Clinical Research Network (RDCRN), which is funded by the National Institutes of Health (NIH) and led by the National Center for Advancing Translational Sciences (NCATS) through its Division of Rare Diseases Research Innovation (DRDRI).
 DSC is funded under grant number U54NS092090 as a collaboration between NCATS, the National Institute of Neurological Disorders and Stroke (NINDS), the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), and the National Institute of Mental Health (NIMH).